Qatl: Plot

 Rohini (Sarika) is an aspiring actor who is caught shoplifting in a shopping complex.
 Ranjeet (Marc Zuber), who was watching Rohini, comes to her rescue by pretending to be her partner and they both leave the venue together.
 Rohini tells Ranjeet of her deep hunger to be an actress while struggling to make ends meet.
-Ranjeet offers to make her an actress as he owns a theater and produces shows, at the same time making advances towards her.
+He offers to make her an actress as he owns a theater and produces shows, at the same time making advances towards her.
 Rohini accepts and returns his sexual advances for a lead role.
 The director (T.P.
 Jain) of an upcoming play berates Rohini, who catches the attention of another actor-director Rakesh (Sanjeev Kumar).
 Rakesh helps Rohini pick up the nuances of acting and she turns into a fantastic performer.
-They fall in love and get married, however a freak stage accident injures Rakesh, who while trying to protect Rohini loses his eyesight.
-While in hospital, Rakesh undergoes therapy to come to terms with his blindness and a nurse Sita (Ranjeeta Kaur) helps him learn to read braille and move around using a stick.
+They fall in love and get married, however, a freak stage accident injures Rakesh, who while trying to protect Rohini loses his eyesight.
+While in the hospital, Rakesh undergoes therapy to come to terms with his blindness and a nurse, Sita (Ranjeeta Kaur), helps him learn to read braille and move around using a stick.
 Despite his efforts to lead a normal life, Rakesh becomes depressed due to his condition and dislikes people taking pity on him, ultimately taking refuge in the love and dedication towards him of his wife, who has quit theatre to take care of her blind husband.

 It turns out that Rohini has been having an affair with Ranjeet and plots to be back on stage to continue the affair.
-She manipulates Rakesh to encourage her to rejoin the theater and request Ranjeet to provide roles for her.
+She manipulates Rakesh to encourage her to rejoin the theater and requests Ranjeet to provide roles for her.
 To support Rakesh while she is away at the theatre, Rohini hires Sita to be a full-time nurse.
-During a rehearsal, Ranjeet mistakes Sita for Rohini, but is unapologetic about his physical contact.
-Sita knows about the affair, but chooses to keep it to herself.
+During a rehearsal, Ranjeet mistakes Sita for Rohini but is unapologetic about his physical contact.
+Sita knows about the affair but chooses to keep it to herself.
 One day, while visiting Ranjeet's house to pick up a package, Rakesh finds out about the affair and is distraught.
-He swears revenge and starts planning by making himself familiar with Ranjeet's house, nearby surroundings, hailing a cab and sound based target shooting.
-He purchases a voice recorder from Century Bazaar shop and fits it to his residential telephone so that it can record all conversations made through the phone.
+He swears revenge and starts planning by making himself familiar with Ranjeet's house and nearby surroundings, hailing a cab and sound-based target shooting.
+He purchases a voice recorder from Century Bazaar shop and fits it to his residential telephone to record all conversations made through the phone.
 He creates a situation where Sita leaves her job and a helper dog is purchased by Sita from Mr. Wadia (Dinesh Hingoo) for him to move around, thus proving his inability to perform daily tasks without support.